andrewvern/microsoft-co-sell-motion-dashboard/README.md

 ## Data Model

-This Power BI project uses a star schema with 3 fact tables and several dimensions to support workload and partner-level analysis.
+This Power BI project uses a snowflake schema with 3 fact tables and several dimensions to support workload and partner-level analysis.

 ### Fact Tables
 - `fact_CustomerWins`